truenas/documentation/content/TrueCommand/Clustering/_index.md

 {{< hint danger >}}
 Cluster volume management is a BETA feature in TrueCommand 2.0 and 2.1.
-Before attempting to use such features, please ensure that your data is backed up.
+Before using such features, please back up all your data.
 Do not rely on this for critical data.
 {{< /hint >}}

 {{< hint warning >}}
-Distributed dispersed volumes are not implemented at this time.
+TrueNAS does not support distributed dispersed volumes at this time.
 {{< /hint >}}